 What’s in a class?
 Release with rollers & balls; deep tone the core; stretch out tight muscles; a bit of traditional yoga.
 Visuals, music, poetry.
-So here they are: 90 minute Essential classes, raw and unedited.
+So here they are: 90 minute Roll, Release, Align classes, raw and unedited.
 Natural transition points in each class make it easy for you to create 3-4 shorter sessions.
-Stay tuned; the library is building!
-Available for purchase $15.00 at these links:

 Nervous System #1: Spinal Cord